World's 50 most delicious drinks

 The perfect Spanish cocktail.

 So your parents-in-law pay you a surprise visit, and all you've got in the cupboard is a cheap bottle of red and some half-rotten fruits.
 Not to worry.
-The Spanish came up with sangria, a sweet, carbonated wine punch that has entertained guests from all nations and tax brackets.
+The Spanish came up with sangria, a sweet, carbonated wine punch that has entertained guests from all nations.
 Splash some brandy over it to bring out that spicy kick.

 10. Hot Chocolate With Marshmallows, United States

-Note: Editor's note: This article was previously published in 2011.
-It was reformatted and republished in 2018.